Here's What We've Learned So Far At Harvey Weinstein's Trial

 Propositions, groping and rape allegedly followed.

-"I said 'no, no, no', the whole time; that I had a boyfriend; that I wasn't interested," Young said of an incident in 2013, alleging that he cornered and sexually assaulted her in a hotel bathroom.
+"I said 'no, no, no' the whole time; that I had a boyfriend; that I wasn't interested," Young said of an incident in 2013, alleging that he cornered and sexually assaulted her in a hotel bathroom.
 "He's carrying on with conversation, 'This is what all actresses do, to make it.' "

 NPR's Rose Friedman contributed to this report.